 How do we treat it?

-At Instituto Clavel we offer treatment for children from the age of 10 onwards, and adults.
+At Instituto Clavel we offer treatment for children and adults.
 Scoliosis treatment varies depending on the degree of severity.
 It is possible to choose conservative treatments in the mildest cases, and opt for surgery in those cases where its severity makes it necessary.

 In mild cases, at Instituto Clavel we usually opt for specific physiotherapy to strengthen the muscles and the spine, which will help correct the curvature.